tidyverse/tidyverse.org/content/blog/tidymodels-2022-q4/index.md

 </div>

 If we're ultimately interested in modeling whether a household chops their melons, we ought to ensure that both values of `chops` are well-represented in both the training and testing set.
 The argument `strata = chops` indicates that sampling by `household` will occur within values of `chops`.
+Note that the strata must be constant in each group, so here, all members of a household need to either chop or not.

 <div class="highlight">